PreMiD/PreMiD/apps/docs/troubleshooting/index.md

 - You should confirm you are logged into Discord via PreMiD.
 - You should have Activity Privacy > Detected Activities turned on in your Discord settings.

+> [!TIP]
+> If you have _not_ attempted to restart your web browser before starting this guide, you should begin by doing so.
+Most of the steps contained in this guide will begin with this step.

 ---

 Troubleshooting Guides brought to you by